 Born from a partnership between VirTra and the conflict experts at VISTELAR, this 4-hour course allows officers to practice de-escalating situations before they become detrimental.
 In the course, this is referred to by VISTELAR as “non-escalation.”
 Paired with simulator scenarios that allow the officer to practice verbal de-escalation, this course is dedicated to improving communication.

 This 2-hour course is designed to help officers better identify crisis behaviors and use their VirTra simulator’s real-world scenarios to practice their skills.
 Like “De-Escalation” and other V-VICTA courses, Crisis De-Escalation provides ample time for training in lifelike scenarios.

-For more information on V-VICTA and how it can provide effective training for your agency, please contact a VirTra specialist.
+For more information on our de-escalation courses, please contact a VirTra specialist.